emrekaya28/-stanbul-mall-shopping-analysis/README.md

 Figure 4: Demographics page showing spending patterns by age group and gender, with 18-29 identified as the top spending segment.

-Technical Stack: SQL Server 2022 (SQL), Power BI (DAX & Power Query), Microsoft Excel.

 📈 Key Findings

--Clothing, Shoes, and Technology account for 93% of total revenue (₺239M out of ₺251.51M)

--Mall of Istanbul and Kanyon lead with ₺51M each in total revenue

--18-29 age group generates the highest total spending — driven by transaction frequency, not basket size

--Average order value is consistent across all age groups at ~₺2.53K, indicating age does not influence purchase size

--Female customers outspend male customers in Clothing by 49%

--Cash is the most preferred payment method at 44.69%, followed by Credit Card at 35.12%

--Revenue trend is stable across 3 years with no significant seasonality (~₺9.7M/month average)
+*Clothing, Shoes, and Technology account for 93% of total revenue (₺239M out of ₺251.51M) *Mall of Istanbul and Kanyon lead with ₺51M each in total revenue *18-29 age group generates the highest total spending — driven by transaction frequency, not basket siz *Average order value is consistent across all age groups at ~₺2.53K, indicating age does not influence purchase size *Female customers outspend male customers in Clothing by 49% *Cash is the most preferred payment method at 44.69%, followed by Credit Card at 35.12% *Revenue trend is stable across 3 years with no significant seasonality (~₺9.7M/month average)